clonezer/xCoba/README.md

-# List all unused files from you xcode project
+# List all unused images from you xcode project

 ### why xCoba?
 Because xCoba sounds like broom in spanish 'Escoba', then you got it, right?